senchalabs/docs-i18n/guides/carousel/README.md

         ]
     });

-Swiping your finger left and right over the carousel now swaps between the two items we defined above.
-It also updates the indicator icon to let you know which page you're currently on.
-We can also make Carousels orient themselves
+Swiping your finger left and right over the carousel swaps between the two items defined above.
+It also updates the indicator icon to let you know which page you are currently on.
+We can also make Carousels orient themselves vertically, as shown in the following code sample:
-vertically:

     @example preview
     Ext.create('Ext.Carousel', {